tjparnell/biotoolbox/docs/MacOSNotes.md

 # MacOS Notes

-While Macs have a Unix-compatible command-line environment, there are a few issues and solutions that I have encountered that may be useful to someone.
+While Macs have a Unix-compatible command-line environment (Darwin), there are a few issues and solutions that I have encountered that may be useful to someone.
+Some of these pertain to older OS X releases (and left here for posterity), but some, such as [rpath](#rpath_errors), are still relevant to current macOS releases.

 ## Install XCode command line tools